What are the top 3 Smartphones for business use?

 It is supposed to be a compact, well-balanced mid-ranger with a Super AMOLED screen serving as a key selling point and main advantage over its direct rivals.
 It also offers an ultra-wide-angle camera as a bonus, which is a rare find in the segment.

 Starting around the £190 mark, it copes well with most business applications and provides a good number of features and processing power.

-Check the full specifications here
+Check the full specifications here.

 Another thing to think about when exploring business mobile phone providers is their Mobile Device Management solutions available.
-With business mobiles containing a lot of sensitive data, it is essential you have the correct MDM system in place to ensure your business is not impacted if a mobile device is stolen, broken or misplaced.
+With business mobiles containing a lot of sensitive data, it is essential to have the correct MDM system in place to ensure your business is not impacted if a mobile device is stolen, broken or misplaced.